 - Provide their Scholar(s) with feedback on their poster presentation for a campus event in the following academic year.

-Additional Responsibilities of Faculty Mentors of Independent Projects
+Additional Responsibilities for Mentors of Independent Projects

-- At the end of the summer, mentors complete a Feedback Form assessing the Scholar's work and the project experience.
+Finally, at the end of the summer, mentors complete a Feedback Form assessing the Scholar's work and the project experience.